 Act Two: Initiation (Steps 6—9)

-The second act marks the beginning of the hero’s true initiation into the extraordinary world—they have crossed the threshold, and through this commitment, have undergone their first transformation.
+Once the hero begins their journey, the second act marks the beginning of their true initiation into the unfamiliar world—they have crossed the threshold, and through this choice, have undergone their first transformation.

 This act generally ends when the hero has risen to the challenge to overcome the ordeal and receives their reward.
 At the end of this act, it’s common for the theme and moral of the story to be fully unveiled.